Floella Benjamin: Educational and charitable interests

 Benjamin's interest in education has also seen her on the "4Rs Commission" established by the Liberal Democrats to look into primary education in the UK.

 Benjamin is vice-president of NCH Action for Children and Barnardo's, and was in the NSPCC's Hall of Fame.
 She runs the London Marathon to raise funds for Barnardo's and the Sickle Cell Society.
 She was a cultural ambassador for the 2012 Summer Olympics.
 In September 2011, she participated in the Great North Run.
 She features in the BBCs CBeebies animation Mama Mirabelle's Home Movies.

 In July 2007 she spoke of what she saw as the low standard of children's television and in March 2013, she used a speech marking International Women's Day to warn of the impact on children of the availability of violent pornographic material online, saying that this was leading to the increasing objectification of women.

 Benjamin is a patron of the charity Beating Bowel Cancer, having lost her mother to the disease in 2009.

-In October 2015 in a talk to migrant children, Floella Benjamin said that dropping her accent was the key to her success and that migrant pupils should do the same to avoid racism and bullying.
+In October 2015 in a talk to migrant children, Benjamin said that dropping her Trinidadian accent was the key to her success and that migrant pupils should do the same to avoid racism and bullying.

 In June 2022, as chair of the Windrush Commemoration Committee, she unveiled a statue in Waterloo Station by the sculptor Basil Watson as the National Windrush Monument in the presence of the Duke of Cambridge.